All permits issued under this section are subject to limitations that may be imposed by

 Emergency Staff Permits

-Emergency staff permits are issued by UNC Hospitals for those persons responding to emergency medical calls.
+Emergency staff permits are issued by UNC Health for those persons responding to emergency medical calls.
 The permits are only valid in the spaces designated for emergency staff parking.

 Official Visitor Permits